digitalyoshixi/zettelkasten/content/Security/Center for Internet Security Benchmarks.md

 aliases:
   - CIS Benchmarks
 ---
-The gold standard benchmark for security used as a [[Security Baseline]]
+The gold standard benchmark for security used as a [[Security Baseline]].